 We're a motley crew, we admit, and we're spread out across the country, but we're dedicated to classical Christian education and work hard to see it flourish.
 Don't hesitate to let us know if there's any way we can help you do the same.

-David directs CiRCE's publishing initiatives and podcast network and works as Strategic Coordinator and Goodwill Officer for the Institute.
-He is the host of two Close Reads, The Daily Poem, and Libromania, available through the CiRCE Institute Podcast Network, and is editor-in-chief of FORMA Journal, the magazine of the CiRCE Institute.
+David directs CiRCE's multimedia initiatives, including CiRCE Press and CiRCE Podcasts.
+He is the host of Close Reads and The Daily Poem, and is editor-in-chief of FORMA Journal, the magazine of the CiRCE Institute.
+He is the editor of 30 Poems to Memorize (Before It's Too Late).
 He often writes about film, television, books, and other culture-related topics, and has been published by Christ and Pop Culture, Think Christian, Relevant, and elsewhere.
 David and his wife, Bethany, have four children and they live in Concord, NC near both sets of grandparents.
-In his spare time, he enjoys watching sports, reading old-school spy novels, and cooking as much as possible.
+In his spare time, he enjoys watching sports, reading old-school crime and western fiction, learning about wine, and cooking as much as possible.

 Andrea Lipinski is the Director of the Apprenticeship for the CiRCE Institute, where she also serves as a head mentor in their teacher training program, the Apprenticeship.
 A homeschooling mother of two sons, she has graduated her oldest son who attends the U. S. Merchant Marine Academy in Kings Point, NY.
 Her younger son has two more years at home.
 She and her husband David live in central Texas where they keep bees, swim in the creek, and sail on the lake.
 She is a co-author of A CiRCE Guide to Reading.